hfarooq/Notes/Module5_SNV.md

 ### Exploration in R

-While IGV is good for visualizing individual mutations, looking at more global characteristics would require loading the data into an analysis language like R:
+While IGV is good for visualizing individual mutations, looking at more global characteristics would require loading the data into an analysis language like R.

-We will use exome-wide SNV predictions for MuTect for these analyses.
-These processed tabular text files along with the `snv_analysis.Rmd` RMarkdown file that contains the R code is available in our `snv_analysis` folder
+We will use exome-wide SNV predictions for MuTect for these analyses; specifically, we're only going to look at the _stats.out_ output from MuTect that has been run on the whole exome file.
+The processed tabular text files along with the `snv_analysis.Rmd` RMarkdown file that contains the R code is available in our `snv_analysis` folder

-Open the `snv_analysis.Rmd` in RStudio now.
+Now let's launch our RStudio instance and open the file in `workspace/Module5/snv_analysis/snv_analysis.Rmd`